 In this article, we are going to review what the definition of lead generation is.
 So you can get more of them.

 A lead is a person who has expressed interest in the product or service that a business offers.

-Collecting a lead means that you have already skipped over the first two steps of the sales cycle which are prospecting and cold-calling.
+Collecting a lead means that you have already skipped over the first two steps of the sales cycle which are prospecting (with ads) and cold outreach (messaging, emailing or other).
 This lead is now termed a warm lead.